-Ismail Dawood joined Glamorgan in 1998 as understudy to Adrian Shaw having previously had spell with Northamptonshire in 1994-1995, and Worcestershire from 1996 to 1997.
+Ismail Dawood joined Glamorgan in 1998 as understudy to Adrian Shaw having previously had a spell with Northamptonshire between 1994 and 1995, as well as Worcestershire from 1996 to 1997.

 In 2009 Ismail joined the reserve umpires list and until 2014 stood in 16 first-class and 14 List A games.
 A qualified surveyor and project manager, he is still playing in the Bradford Premier League for Hanging Heaton CC.